 You are expected to apply for a renewal in the two months prior to your visa or card expiring.
 This is your responsibility.
 I have heard that some préfectures send a reminder notification but in Paris, no one reminds you to renew your residence permit.
 If you are late to renew, you may be asked to pay a fee.

 It’s important to check the website of your préfecture to inform yourself of the current procedure.
 It seems that most préfectures are moving towards an online submission process for renewals, but many have not made the transition yet.
 Depending on your préfecture, you will either be expected to mail in your dossier, submit your file online, or turn in all your paperwork in person.
 If you need to submit paperwork in person, be sure to check for appointments early on as openings can be hard to come by.

 In Paris, renewals are done in person, and you can schedule an appointment online.
 You may be given a convocation for the central préfecture at Cité or you may be sent to the Centre de réception d’étrangers in the 9th arrondissement.
 My renewal appointment in August 2021 was at Cité, but I’ve heard from a number of people who were sent to a smaller office in the 9th.

-⚠️ Update (June 2023): As of April 2023, the Paris préfecture has moved to the online télé-procedure for renewals of the visa or carte de séjour “vie privée et familiale” for family members of French citizens.
+⚠️ Update (June 2023): As of April 2023, the Paris préfecture has moved to the online télé-procedure for renewals of the visa or carte de séjour “vie privée et familiale” for certain family members of French citizens, like spouses.
 Using this procedure, your request should be submitted between two and four months before the expiration of your titre de séjour.
 After some initial trouble trying to log in and request my renewal, I am now able to do so!
 Check back for an update with more details!
 NOTE: The rest of this post has not been updated yet to reflect this new procedure.
 However, many of the documents and requirements mentioned are still current practice.